 The Best Texas Brisket Rub Recipe

-Please ensure Safari reader mode is OFF to view ingredients.
+Tap underlined ingredients to see where to get them.
+Please turn Safari reader mode OFF to view ingredients.

-Click on the times in the instructions below to start a kitchen timer while you cook.
+Tap on the times in the instructions below to start a kitchen timer while you cook.

-Stir all ingredients together.
 Store in an airtight jar.

 Serving size: 1 teaspoon